Monday, 10 August 2015

 9th August 2015

-While I was searching the Aalayam Kanden web site, understand that Srimathi PadmaPriya Baskaran is organizing a one day trip to Thakkolam ( click here ), Melpadi, Pullalur and Thiruvalam on 9th August 2015 for Ponniyin Selvan Group ( Click here Click Here ).
-Even-though I had been earlier to Thakkolam and Thiruvalam temples as a part of pilgrimage yathara to cover 276 Devara Padal Petra shiva Sthalangal (for details CLICK HERE ) thought of doing once again with a group of heritage enthusiastic peoples.
-The process of getting accommodated in this one day trip was like a getting confirmed ticket under tatkal, ( waiting for the confirmed ticket after making payment option).
-Finally I got through and was eagerly waiting for the Sunday.
+While I was searching the Aalayam Kanden website, I understood that Srimathi Padmapriya Baskaran is organizing a one-day trip to Thakkolam (click here), Melpadi, Pullalur, and Thiruvalam on 9th August 2015 for Ponniyin Selvan Group (Click here Click Here).
+Even though I had been earlier to Thakkolam and Thiruvalam temples as a part of pilgrimage yathara to cover 276 Devara Padal Petra shiva Sthalangal (for details, CLICK HERE) thought of doing it once again with a group of heritage enthusiastic people.
+The process of getting accommodated in this one-day trip was like getting a confirmed ticket under Tatkal (waiting for the confirmed ticket after making payment).
+Finally, I got through and was eagerly waiting for Sunday.

 Landed TTD devasthanam half an hour earlier and had Sri Balaji’s darshan.
 The tentative schedule given was altered during travel.
-We could not have our breakfast under the peepal tree ( Image given earlier in FB), instead we had it at an abandoned tea shop due to fault in one of our van.
-Again instead of MelPadi, we reached Thiruvalam temple Via Walajapet – Muthupettai – Ranipettai.
+We could not have our breakfast under the peepal tree (Image given earlier in FB), instead we had it at an abandoned tea shop due to a fault in one of our vans.
+Again, instead of Melpadi, we reached Thiruvalam temple Via Walajapet – Muthupettai – Ranipettai.

 SRI VILVANATHESWARAR TEMPLE, THIRUVALAM